All posts by eshrader

 • Large ear lobe piercings must be plugged with a solid plug.

-• Exposed tattoos must conform to HEC standards. (i.e. nothing with offensive or inappropriate drawings and sayings, or that depicts or suggests sex, violence, gang, discrimination, tobacco, alcohol or drug related products, etc.).
+• Exposed tattoos must conform to HEC standards and may not include offensive or inappropriate imagery or language, or content depicting or suggesting sex, violence, gangs, discrimination, tobacco, alcohol, or drugs.

-• No hats or sunglasses may be worn indoors.
-Baseball style hats worn outside must be worn with the brim facing forward.
-Hats with the Hillcrest logo may be worn for safety purposes when working with certain students.
+• Hats and sunglasses may not be worn indoors unless required for safety purposes.
+Baseball-style hats worn outdoors must be worn with the brim facing forward.
+Hillcrest-logoed hats may be worn when required for safety while working with certain students.

-• Any clothing that raises a therapeutic concern for the students or is determined by management to be less than professional is not allowed.
+• Clothing or accessories that raise a therapeutic concern for students or are determined by management to be unprofessional are not permitted.

 Exceptions and Appeal Process

-• Exceptions may be made on a case-by-case basis for safety purposes only as indicated in a student’s individual treatment plan/behavior plan.
+• Exceptions may be made on a case-by-case basis for safety purposes as indicated in a student’s individual treatment plan or behavior plan.

 Specific Standards:

-In addition to general standards, business casual attire is required.
-Polo shirts, other collared shirts, business casual blouses and/or sweaters are required.
+In addition to the general standards, supervisors must wear business casual attire.
+Polo shirts, collared shirts, business casual blouses, and/or sweaters are required.
 Hats may not be worn at any time.
-Supervisors may wear jeans, provided they are not dirty, ragged, frayed, holey, or worn out.
-Special occasions, meetings, appointments, or visitors may necessitate more formal attire in lieu of jeans.
+Jeans may be worn provided they are clean and in good condition (not dirty, ragged, frayed, holey, or worn out).
+Special occasions, meetings, or visitors may require more formal attire.

-• High-heeled shoes may be worn, however; any shoe that has the appearance of a bare foot is not allowed.
+• High-heeled shoes may be worn; however, shoes that give the appearance of a bare foot are not permitted.

 Senior Managers/Executives

-In addition to the general standards, cooks, housekeepers, maintenance and nursing staff must wear clothing and footwear appropriate to their position.
-Supervisors will explain and determine appropriateness.
+Cooks, housekeepers, maintenance staff, and nursing staff must wear clothing and footwear appropriate to their role and safety requirements.
+Supervisors will provide guidance and determine appropriateness.

 FUNDS AND ACCOUNTABILITY